coderzaman/Student-Information-Management-System/README.md

 Contributions are welcome!
 Feel free to fork the project, make improvements, and create pull requests.

-If you encounter any issues or have suggestions, please report them on the [Issues](link-to-issues) page.
+If you encounter any issues or have suggestions, message me on github.

 Copyright: